-Engati provides you with the flexibility to train your chatbot how you prefer.
+Engati provides you with the flexibility to train your AI chatbot how you prefer.
 For simpler requests, you can train with:

 Let's start with FAQs, or Frequently Asked Questions.
 Training with this option works best for more transactional inquiries, training with FAQs.
 To configure FAQs, click on the Build tab in the left panel and select the FAQ option.

 There are two ways to add FAQs to your bot.
 You can either add one FAQ at a time, or you can add multiple FAQs.

 If the questions asked by your customers are specific, you can add FAQs one-by-one.